pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] Display Loading message if there's no players
 - [x] Play and remove from to the queue
 - [x] Select and group remove from to the queue
+- [x] Label for clear queue button
+- [x] Faster topology lookup
 - [x] BUG: Sometimes menu click adds track twice to queue
 - [x] BUG: Volume slider snapping back after dragging on single player groups
+- [x] BUG: Expanded player volumes sometimes hiding prematurely
-- [ ] BUG: Same track in queue multiple times and selecting one selects all
+- [x] BUG: Same track in queue multiple times and selecting one selects all
+- [x] BUG: Changing group topology doesn't reflect in volume controls

+##TODO:
 - [ ] Drag and drop to reorder the queue
+- [ ] Group management
 - [ ] Infinite scroll for search results
 - [ ] Reduce amount of DOM nodes when scrolling long list with placeholder/margin
 - [ ] Fix broken image issues (data url too long?)